 Finally, Yoga is our birthright and it is a safe way and space to fully embody our unique and empowered Selves and to transform our own consciousness.
 Thankfully, this work lies at the heart of SWC’s mission.

 In our gentle Yoga and meditation class, we will explore breath, concentrating on, connecting with, and feeling our individual subtle inner energy body with mindful movement and also through stillness.
 We will explore the concepts of stillness and emptiness.
 We will also explore and learn to feel the energetic nuances of the collective body as well.
 We will focus on core strength-building (and not just our sexy abs, but the core of who we are as well as our muscles), cultivating stamina, lengthening the spine, and envisioning all the areas of our magical anatomy as we move through the practice.
 The reason for this strategy is to express gratitude to all the moving parts, organs, tissues, systems, bones, ligaments, etc, of our blessed body temples.
 We need to pause in our lives and take time to be appreciative of our body vehicles that carry our spirits through this world one minute, one day at a time.
 Being human, and being a conscious human more so, is a rare opportunity, a special privilege, and a great responsibility.
 Our lives can be an offering at all times and we can learn to honor and regard each element of our practice as such.
 In my humble understanding, this is what Yoga is about.

-Laura Murphy is a first year graduate assistant at Southwestern College pursuing her Master in Art Therapy and Counseling at Southwestern College.
+Laura Murphy wrote this during her first year as a graduate assistant at Southwestern College while pursuing her Master in Art Therapy and Counseling at Southwestern College.